 When this happens you will be blown away from the center line and might have to abort the landing.
 You and the passengers lean toward the low side (this could not be comfortable for them) and so does the fuel in the tanks.
 Especially a problem if the fuel level in the tank is low, where the fuel is likely to be pushed away from the tank outlet thereby possibly starving the engine.
 With full tanks the fuel could be forced out of the vents draining overboard.

 The landing procedure is the same as with the crab method.

 One more reason for NOT using the wingdown method is that the aircraft is slipping and stall speed is increased.
 Guess what happens if you enter a stall (due to turbulence) in a slipping aircraft...
 An immediate spin to the low wing is the result!!
 Now try to recover from that at 400 ft AGL or lower on final approach to the runway.

 Crosswinds reduce your headwind component (only when the crosswind is more or less from up front).
 Basically if the crosswind is 30 degrees off the runway heading it reduces the headwind by 15%.
 At 45 degrees it will be 30% less headwind (at 90 degrees none at all!).
 Something to keep in mind when heading for short runways.

 This is the same procedure as with a landing, but only in reverse.
 The procedure is to line-up with the runway and keep the stick/yoke fully into the wind.
 Slowly add full power while keeping the aircraft aligned on the centerline with the rudder.
 Hold the aircraft on the runway somewhat longer than normal and lift-off.

 The aircraft will lift-off with the downwind wing higher than the upwind wing in a wing down attitude.
-When the wheels are off the runway reposition into the crab attitude and climb out keeping the aircraft aligned with the runway centerline.
+When the wheels are off the runway reposition into the wings level crab attitude and climb out keeping the aircraft aligned with the runway centerline.
 Remember that winds increase and veers some degrees when climbing so you need to compensate for that too.